How we do creative marketing at Koala

 There's an politically-correct ad agency cliche that says "ideas can come from anywhere".
 Lots of creatives shake their heads, but I've found it to be correct at Koala.
 Our campaign ideas have come from lots of parts of the business.
 It's simply up to our team to decide whether it's worth pursuing.

-We use a ICE scoring system to sense-check it, and then prioritise it in our sprints on Trello.
+We use the ICE scoring system to sense-check it, and then prioritise it in our sprints on Trello.
 Our line-of-sight of what we're executing and delivering extends from a week out, on small things, to several months, for big media buys or product launches.

 The trick for using production companies